 Section 4.
 Effective Date

 This regulation shall be effective on [insert a date not less than 120 days after the date of adoption of the regulation].
+The amendments to this regulation shall apply to any policies [or certificates] issued on or after the effective date of the adoption of the amended regulation.

 Section 5.
+Definitions

+For purposes of this regulation:

+A. “Excepted benefits” means coverage listed at section 2791(c) of the Public Health Service Act (PHSA) or subsequently added by regulation where authorized.

+“Medicare” means The Health Insurance for the Aged Act, Title XVIII of the Social Security Amendments of 1965 as then constituted or later amended.

+C. “Short-term, limited-duration insurance” has the meaning stated in Section 3I of the Act.

+Section 6.
 Policy Definitions

-A. Except as provided in this regulation, an individual accident and sickness insurance policy or group supplemental health insurance policy delivered or issued for delivery to any person in this state and to which this regulation applies shall contain definitions respecting the matters set forth below that comply with the requirements of this section.
+A. (1) Except as provided in this regulation, a supplementary health insurance or a short-term limited duration insurance policy delivered or issued for delivery to any person in this state and to which this regulation applies shall contain definitions respecting the matters set forth below that comply with the requirements of this section.

-B (1) “Accident,” “accidental injury,” and “accidental means” shall be defined to employ “result” language and shall not include words that establish an accidental means test or use words such as “external, violent, visible wounds” or similar words of description or characterization.

-(2) The definition shall not be more restrictive than the following: “injury” or “injuries” means accidental bodily injury sustained by the insured person that is the direct cause of the condition for which benefits are provided, independent of disease or bodily infirmity or any other cause and that occurs while the insurance is in force.

-(3) The definition may provide that injuries shall not include injuries for which benefits are provided under workers’ compensation, employers’ liability or similar law; or under a motor vehicle no-fault plan, unless prohibited by law; or injuries occurring while the insured person is engaged in any activity pertaining to a trade, business, employment or occupation for wage or profit.
+(2) Except as provided in this regulation, to the extent these definitions are used in a policy [or certificate], definitions used in a policy [or certificate] may vary from the definitions in this section, but not in a manner that restricts coverage.

-C. “Convalescent nursing home,” “extended care facility,” or “skilled nursing facility” shall be defined in relation to its status, facility and available services.
+B. “Convalescent nursing home,” “extended care facility,” “skilled nursing facility,” “assisted living facility” or “continued care retirement community” means in relation to its status, facility and available services.

 (1) A definition of the home or facility shall not be more restrictive than one requiring that it: